LightForm-group/matflow-user-documentation/setup.md

 ## Installation

-It is generally recommended to use separate python virtual environments for each project you're working on, and to install MatFlow into a new virtual environment for each new project you work on.
+It is generally recommended to use separate python virtual environments for each project you're working on.

 ### CSF3